-These size limitations are designed to provide students and professionals with enough capability to accomplish small projects in lab settings where there is no need for the full production capabilities of the professional TNT products.
+These size limitations are designed to provide you with enough capability to accomplish small projects in lab settings where there is no need for the full production capabilities of the professional TNT products.

 The export processes in TNTlite are disabled.
 However TNT project materials prepared or modified in TNTlite can be used with the professional TNT products.